 Might sound crazy, but you can think of a joint account for kid expenses as an informal “flex spending account” or “health savings account” but with less government regulation.
 The idea is you and your ex agree on what expenses can come out of that account, and how much one or both of you will contribute each month.
 Since you both have access, there’s a lot of transparency.

 Budgeting Software to Document Childcare Costs

 Documenting childcare costs is actually a GREAT use for budgeting software like Mint or Personal Capital.
 You can categorize all your child-related spending, childcare and otherwise, and provide reports to yourself, your ex, your lawyer, etc.

 If your childcare center uses an App like Hi Mama or ProCare, their records work great.
 Consider downloading or printing your own copies as backups for your shoebox.
 Emailed or mailed receipts, or even a paper statement from the program or school works well.
 Just write it down somewhere.

 Staying financially organized is child protection.
 If you’re feeling like channeling your inner Marie Kondo to tidy up your family finances, check out these tips on Single Mom Money.

-AskFlossie is here for all things death, divorce and taxes.
+AskFlossie is here for all things death, divorce and taxes – even generational wealth for single moms.
 We are not shy!
 You might like our recent overview of tax filing statuses for women, which touches on some topics for custodial single moms.
 And sign up for access to the AskFlossie community, for free, trusted advice for all women.